kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 This is to add additional access control over the existing impersonation action.
 An impersonator who impersonates another user is required to have the additional permissions to impersonate on certain group resources and verbs.
+In order for the request to succeed, the impersonated principal must have permission to perform the request, just like before.

 ## Motivation
 Today an impersonator can impersonate another user if the impersonator has the permission of